-You might think you can skip classes in college and borrow someone else’s notes but that is where most students falter.
+You might think you can skip classes in college and borrow someone else’s notes, but that is where most students falter.

 Attending classes should not be taken lightly because you will be surprised to know how much you learn by just attentively listening to your professor.
-Whether it’s dropping a hint for the next test or sharing useful advice that can come into use – attending class is always worth the effort.
+Whether it’s dropping a hint for the next test or sharing helpful advice that can come into use – attending class is always worth the effort.

 So, don’t get lazy and misuse this option.
-It leads to poor academic performance, spoils your reputation and causes undue stress.
+It leads to poor academic performance, spoils your reputation, and causes undue stress.